MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-view-synchronization-status.md

 ## <a name="to-view-the-synchronization-log-for-a-specific-manually-synchronized-record"></a>To view the synchronisation log for a specific (manually synchronised) record
 1. Open, for example, a customer, item or any other record that is synchronising data between [!INCLUDE[prod_short](includes/prod_short.md)] and Dataverse or [!INCLUDE[crm_md](includes/crm_md.md)].
 2. Choose the **Synchronisation Log** action to view the synchronisation log for a selected record.
 For example, a specific customer you synchronised manually.

+## <a name="remove-couplings-between-records"></a>Remove Couplings Between Records
+When something goes wrong in your integration and you need to uncouple records to stop synchronising them, you can do so for one or more records at a time.
+You can uncouple one or more records from list pages or the **Coupled Data Synchronisation Errors** page by choosing one or more lines and choosing **Delete Coupling**.
+You can also remove all couplings for one or more table mappings on the **Integration Table Mappings** page.

+If an entity with a unidirectional coupling is deleted in [!INCLUDE[prod_short](includes/prod_short.md)], you must manually delete the broken coupling.
+To do that, on the **Coupled Data Synchronisation Errors** page, choose the **Find for Deleted** action, and then delete the couplings.

 ## <a name="see-also"></a>See Also
 [Setting Up User Accounts for Integrating with Dynamics 365 Sales](admin-setting-up-integration-with-dynamics-sales.md)